droid-f/fedlex-assets/README.md

 [^1]: Raccolta Sistematica, Recueil systématique, Systematische Rechtssammlung.

 - Data is provided _as is_, objects are updated and committed to this repository several times each day.
 Files are stored according to their ``URI``'s path.
-- At this time, images and additional assets referenced in the ``HTML`` files are not included.
+- Images and additional assets referenced in the ``HTML`` files are not included.

-- Note that changes to a consolidated version are presented with a new name with the suffix ``-1``, ``-2``, etc. As a consequence, there is no real use of git.
+Note that changes to a consolidated version are presented with a new name with the suffix ``-1``, ``-2``, etc. As a consequence, there is no real use of git.
 This could change in future.

 ## Feedbacks
 Feedbacks are welcome.
 For suggestions, missing or incorrect data open an issue.